 Descriptive statistics, elementary probability theory, sampling distributions, basic problems of statistical inference including estimation and confidence intervals, tests of hypothesis and regression.

-Prerequisites: Mathematics 103 with a grade of C or better or placement.
+Prerequisites: Mathematics 101 or 103 with a grade of C or better or placement.

 Calculus I is based on the study of real valued functions of a single variable.
 The course topics include derivatives, antiderivatives, and, if time permits, definite integrals.
 Applications of differentiation, such as related rates, optimization and curve-sketching, are also covered.

 Prerequisite: Mathematics 108 or 104 and 106 with grade(s) of C or better, or placement.